zhengyiling/Data-Science/README.md

 2. It can help the company better understand the users by analyzing how they behave to the certain changes, and from there the user experience could be optimized properly.

 **What is the framework of A/B Testing?**
-1. Define objective & hypothesis (null + alternative)
+1. Start with a clear hypothesis.
-2. Select metrics: primary, secondary, guardrails
+2. Pick metrics: primary(success), secondary, guardrails. (conversation rate, CTR, revenue per visitor, average watch time)
-3. Design variants and allocation (randomization, blocking/stratification)
+3. Design variants and allocation (population, randomization, blocking/stratification)
 4. Calculate sample size, power, and test duration; set stopping rules
 5. Implement changes and instrument tracking; run QA
 6. Launch and monitor health metrics (no early peeking)